citp/privacy-policy-historical/b/br/bra/bravejournal.com.md

 You have the following options for removing your information from our database to not receive future communications or to terminate your Bravenet account.

-All mailing lists have unsubscribe instructions contained at the bottom of the emails.
+All mailing lists have unsubscribe instructions contained at the bottom of the email.

 You can go to the Support Center to contact Bravenet support.